hehao98/CommentAnalysis/README.md

 ## Working

-This folder should be ignored.
+This folder is still under active development and should be ignored.